23andMe Didn’t Shut Down (2026): What to Do With Your DNA

 What About Privacy?

 One of the concerns driving people to download their 23andMe data is privacy.
-If the company is sold, who gets access to your genetic information?
+Now that the company has changed hands, who gets access to your genetic information?

 When you upload your data to DecodeMyBio, your raw data is encrypted in transit and at rest.
-It is automatically deleted 30 days after upload.
 DecodeMyBio does not sell, share, or monetize your genetic data.
-Your reports are generated and stored — your raw data is not retained long-term.
+Your data stays under your control — you can delete it anytime from your account, or contact support for an export.
 For full details: privacy policy.

 What You Cannot Do With Raw Data